JustTanwa/netsuite-web-services-exam/suitetalk-soap-web-services/README.md

 ## Overview

 This guide covers all essential objectives for understanding and implementing NetSuite SuiteTalk SOAP Web Services.
-Each objective includes specific study topics and recommended course materials to ensure comprehensive preparation.
+Each objective includes specific study topics and recommended course materials taken straight from the official guide.

 ## Learning Objectives